 The role of visual methods in geometry is puzzling.
 Though diagrams can make a geometric theorem immediately evident, current rules of proper inference suggest that diagrams are mere heuristics-simply aiding in the psychological digestibility of a proof.
 Securing a justificatory role for visual methods involves describing how inference from a diagram guarantees the universality and the a:priority of a geometric theorem.
 Such an analysis is provided in Kant's synthetic a priori account of geometry.
 In this paper, Kant's theory is explicated and subsequently defended from attacks related to modern advances in predicate logic, relativistic physics, non-Euclidean geometry and formalism.

 McNulty, Michael, "The Geometry of Intuitions: Reconsidering Kantian Constructivism" (2008).
-Honors Projects.
-Paper 2.
+Philosophy Honors Projects.
+2.

 © Copyright is owned by author of this document